MGH Research Scholars Program

 The MGH Research Scholars Program was established to support early career researchers with innovative yet unproven ideas that have the potential to transform the future of medicine.
 Funded 100% through philanthropy, this program gives researchers the freedom and flexibility they need to follow the science wherever it leads.
 History has shown that brilliant scientists who are given free rein to explore new frontiers make the greatest, often unexpected, advances.

-Daphne Holt, MD, PhD, is using virtual reality technology to learn more about how individuals with schizophrenia process perceived intrusions of their personal space, and to identify new diagnostic and treatment options.
+Dr. Holt is using virtual reality technology to learn more about how individuals with schizophrenia process perceived intrusions of their personal space.

 Altered Neural Mechanisms of Personal Space in Schizophrenia: a Novel Biomarker of Negative Symptoms and Treatment Targets

 Schizophrenia is a serious mental illness that causes many of those affected to lose their ability to understand social cues and to follow accepted norms in behavior, leading in many cases to profound social isolation.

 One of these abnormalities in social behavior is a tendency to maintain a greater than average amount of physical distance or "personal space" from other people during day-to-day social interactions.

 Our research group has discovered a change in brain function in individuals with schizophrenia that may be responsible for this abnormality.

 The goal of our current research is to use this knowledge to test a new technology-based treatment, which is based on evidence that practicing a new behavior can improve the function of the areas of the brain that are responsible for that behavior.

 The treatment approach we have developed takes advantage of recent advances in “virtual reality” technology, which give patients the opportunity to practice new social behaviors in a safe and well-controlled "virtual" environment.